-Einstein Bridge - Text by M. Alan Kazlev Wormhole linking Sol System and Tau Ceti.
+Einstein Gate - Text by M. Alan Kazlev Wormhole linking Sol System and Tau Ceti.
 It is the oldest macroscopic wormhole still in operation and, apart from a period during the Version War when it was shut down, it has been in continuous operation since the middle Expansion Age.

 Explorer Class - Text by M. Alan Kazlev Long range, rugged and reliable self-repairing amat-powered exploration vessel used during the First Federation period.
 Some remained in service as late as the Empires age, and even today Explorer Class vessels little different from the original design are popular among many minor and independent clades, especially in the outer volumes.

 FTL - Text by M. Alan Kazlev Despite remaining a dream of mindkind since time immemorial, faster than light travel (warp drive, hyperspace, etc) remains as elusive now as it ever was.
 The oft-repeated assertion among some FTL proponents that traversable wormholes provide a form of FTL is incorrect.
 Wormholes do not constitute real FTL, but rather a local curvature in space-time, allowing an object to move between two distant points at normal (slower than light) velocity.